The Australian public has been clear, they’re ready to legalise cannabis and we’re listening!

 Allowing adults to grow their own and share with friends and those they care for, will definitely make a big dent in the illegal market.

 Yes!
-78% of Australians believe that cannabis use and possession should not be a crime and every year that number increases.
+78% of Australians believe that cannabis use and possession should not be a crime.

-This reflects a growing understanding of the potential benefits of law reform and a recognition that current policies are not effectively addressing the issue.
+This number grows every year.
+Australians increasingly understand the benefits of law reform and recognise that current policies are not effective at reducing harm.

 The ACT found that after changing their laws there was no increase in road accidents involving cannabis use.